United Foot & Ankle

 Although any of your toenails can become ingrown and cause pain, it is typically your big toenails that lead to issues.
-If you have an ingrown toenail or if you regularly develop ingrown toenails, contact United Foot & Ankle in East Brunswick, Keyport, Perth Amboy, or Bayonne, New Jersey.
+If you have an ingrown toenail or if you regularly develop ingrown toenails, contact United Foot & Ankle in East Brunswick, Keyport, Somerset, Perth Amboy, or Bayonne, New Jersey.
 The expert podiatrists can treat your ingrown toenail on the spot, so you won’t have to live another day with pain.
 Schedule your ingrown toenail appointment through the website, or call to speak with a team member at any clinic location.

 When the side of your nail grows into your surrounding skin, your nail is considered ingrown.
 As your nail grows, it continues to dig into your skin and cause irritation.
 Podiatrists find that most ingrown toenails form because of improper toenail trimming.